evanhyd/TetrioDestroyer/README.md

 # TetrioDestroyer
-A Tetris bot that plays on tetr.io with the pure intention of destroying the opponent.
+A Tetris bot that plays on jstris with the pure intention of destroying the opponent.

+# Jstris Controls
+Move Left: a
+Move Right: d
+Soft Drop: s
+Hard Drop: w
+Rotate Left: q
+Rotate Right: e
+Rotate 180: r
+Hold: c